ddavidson99/dyzbox/memory-bank/activeContext.md

 14. **Client Component Structure**: Updated client components to use the latest Next.js patterns for handling route parameters with React.use().
 15. **Email Reply Implementation**: Enhanced reply functionality to properly include the original email text in quoted format, maintaining the standard email client experience.
 16. **Route Organization**: Created dedicated routes for key email categories (inbox, sent) with consistent patterns for both listing and detail views.
-17. **UI Layout Update**: Converted from a single-page email view to a modern two-pane layout with resizable panels.
+17. **UI Layout Update**: Converted from a split-pane layout to a modern floating window approach where both compose and view windows overlay on top of the inbox for a cleaner, more focused experience.
 18. **Date Formatting**: Implemented intelligent date formatting that shows time for today's emails and date for older emails.
 19. **Email Branding**: Added automatic "Sent with DYZBOX" signature to all outgoing emails.
 20. **Space Optimization**: Reduced sidebar font sizes for a more compact view and better space utilization.